henryhcliu/CoDriveVLM/README.md

 ## Contact Information

-For more information or inquiries related to this research, please contact the corresponding author at haichao.liu@connect.ust.hk.
+For more information or inquiries related to this research, please contact haichao.liu@connect.ust.hk.

 ## Citation